ToxicFrog/doom-mods/gzap/doc/design/regions.md

 No provision is currently given for modeling edges between regions.
-If region A has no requirements, region B can be reached from A using just the yellow key, and region C can be reached from B using just the green key, C requires both the green and yellow keys, same as checks.
+If region A has no requirements, region B can be reached from A using just the yellow key, and region C can be reached from B using just the green key, C's ACL must record both the green and yellow keys, same as with individual checks.

 ## On naming